Filigree: Ancient work

 Archaeological finds in ancient Mesopotamia indicate that filigree was incorporated into jewellery since 3,000 BC.
 Specific to the city of Midyat in Mardin Province in upper Mesopotamia, a form of filigree using silver and gold wires, known as "telkari", was developed in the 15th century.
+Examples of historic artwork can be seen in the Midyat Filigree Museum.
 To this day, expert craftsmen in this region continue to produce fine pieces of telkari.

 Egyptian jewellers employed wire, both to lay down on a background and to plait or otherwise arranged jour.
 But, with the exception of chains, it cannot be said that filigree work was much practiced by them.
-Their strength lay rather in their cloisonné work and their molded ornaments.
+Their experience was in their cloisonné work and their molded ornaments.
 Many examples, however, remain of round plaited gold chains of fine wire, such as those that are still made by the filigree workers of India, and known as trichinopoly chains.
 From some of these are hung smaller chains of finer wire with minute fishes and other pendants fastened to them.

 In ornaments derived from Phoenician sites, such as Cyprus and Sardinia, patterns of gold wire are laid down with great delicacy on a gold ground, but the art was advanced to its highest perfection in the Greek and Etruscan filigree of the 6th to the 3rd centuries BC.
 A number of earrings and other personal ornaments found in central Italy are preserved in the Louvre and in the British Museum.
 Almost all of them are made of filigree work.
 Some earrings are in the form of flowers of geometric design, bordered by one or more rims each made up of minute volutes of gold wire, and this kind of ornament is varied by slight differences in the way of disposing the number or arrangement of the volutes.
 But the feathers and petals of modern Italian filigree are not seen in these ancient designs.
 Instances occur, but only rarely, in which filigree devices in wire are self-supporting and not applied to metal plates.

 The museum of the Hermitage at Saint Petersburg contains a large collection of Scythian jewellery from the tombs of the Crimea.
 Many bracelets and necklaces in that collection are made of twisted wire, some in as many as seven rows of plaiting, with clasps in the shape of heads of animals of beaten work.
 Others are strings of large beads of gold, decorated with volutes, knots and other patterns of wire soldered over the surfaces.
 In the British Museum a sceptre, probably that of a Greek priestess, is covered with plaited and netted gold wipe, finished with a sort of Corinthian capital and a boss of green glass.